Aerobatic Judges: What do they really need to see?

 Learning to fly, and then learning to fly aerobatics competition style takes a big chunk of most pilot’s lives.
 If you think you have a good eye and a quick brain, learning to be an aerobatic Judge and playing an active role at the other end of the equation is much easier.
 From the judging line you can enjoy absolutely the best seat in the house and be a real expert - but with a free lunch and your feet firmly on the ground.

-The British Aerobatic Association runs a comprehensive Aerobatic Judging Seminar every year.
-In 2017 this will be on Saturday April 1st.
-The seminar is aimed at everyone from raw beginner to expert.
-It will start at 09:15 and cover both power and glider categories (they do have their differences!) and if the weather plays ball there will be an afternoon session judging some sequences flown overhead the airfield.
+The British Aerobatic Association normally runs a comprehensive Aerobatic Judging Seminar every year (but not in 2021 ... as explained above).
+This seminar is aimed at everyone from beginner Judge to expert, and it definitely includes Pilots to ensure that they know what the judges want to see.
+The seminar starts at 09:00 and cover both power and glider categories (they do have their differences!) and if the weather plays ball there will be an afternoon session judging some sequences flown overhead the airfield.